 An internationally renowned health sciences institution, UCSF maintains a reach that goes well beyond U.S. borders.
-Accomplishments and contributions by UCSF basic science and clinical research teams have transformed health and health care worldwide in HIV/AIDS, tuberculosis, tobacco use and numerous other areas.
+Accomplishments and contributions by UCSF basic science and clinical research teams have transformed health and health care worldwide in HIV/AIDS, malaria, tuberculosis, tobacco use, emergency medicine and numerous other areas.

-At the center of international outreach is UCSF Global Health Sciences, which works with partners in countries throughout the world to improve health and reduce the burden of disease in the world’s most vulnerable populations.
-Established in 2003, Global Health Sciences involves an innovative team of educators, researchers and health care professionals working around the world to train global health leaders and build sustainable solutions to improve health and eliminate disease.
+At the center of international outreach is the UCSF Institute for Global Health Sciences (IGHS), which works with partners in countries throughout the world to improve health and reduce the burden of disease in the world’s most vulnerable populations.
+First established in 1999, the Institute for Global Health Sciences involves an innovative team of educators, researchers and health care professionals working around the world to train global health leaders and build sustainable solutions to improve health and eliminate disease.

 UCSF currently has more than 600 UCSF investigators from each school conducting projects in more than 190 countries:

-Asia: Much of UCSF's work in Asia is associated with the epidemiology, prevention, and control of infectious disease, principally HIV, malaria, and tuberculosis.
-For instance, The Malaria Elimination Initiative of the Global Health Group (GHG) has been working to support countries for malaria control and elimination in Asia.
+Asia: Much of UCSF's work is associated with the epidemiology, prevention and control of infectious disease, principally HIV, malaria and tuberculosis.
+For instance, The Malaria Elimination Initiative of the Global Health Group at IGHS has been working to support countries for malaria control and elimination in Asia.
 In the field of prevention and harm reduction, researchers have been studying substance abuse in China and Iran.
-Other research efforts focus on empowerment and HIV prevention among high-risk women and girls, such as the Children's Resiliency Program in India and Kimberly Page's work with sex workers in Cambodia.
+Other research efforts focus on empowerment of women, improving the quality of care for maternal and reproductive health, and HIV prevention among high-risk women and girls.

 Europe: Though often overlooked in lists of activities pertaining to global health, European collaborations with UCSF researchers are very common.
 Large clinical trials studying medications for diseases such as heart disease, cancer, or HIV often include European cohorts in their studies.
 UCSF scientists often gain training in Europe and vice versa.
-UCSF researchers are part of trans-national networks that study topics as diverse as neonatal stroke and HIV and hepatitis C coinfection among injection drug users (IDU).
+UCSF researchers are part of trans-national networks that study topics as diverse as neonatal stroke and HIV and hepatitis C coinfection among people who inject drugs (PWID).

-Latin America and the Carribean: UCSF researchers are involved in a range of projects researching public health and medicine in Latin America and the Caribbean, from tracking viral pathogens in Nicaragua, to large-scale clinical trials, to policy research on the prices of essential medications.
-The Prevention and Public Health Group (PPHG) has been involved in PEPFAR implementation in selected regions of the Caribbean and Latin America and has hosted Fogarty scholars from Brazil.
-Collaborative training activities in health science education are hosted by the UCSF-Cuba Research Programme in Health Diplomacy and Medical Education.
+Latin America and the Caribbean: UCSF researchers are involved in a range of projects researching public health and medicine, from tracking viral pathogens in Nicaragua, to large-scale clinical trials in Mexico of medication to delay the onset of diabetes, to policy research on the prices of essential medications.
+The Global Strategic Information group in IGHS has been involved in PEPFAR implementation in selected regions of the Caribbean and Latin America and has hosted Fogarty scholars from Brazil.

 North America: Many UCSF projects that seek to build capacity and solve research problems with a worldwide scope are based in Northern America, often on UCSF campuses and in university laboratories.
 Most projects addressing the science of drug screening or development to treat neglected tropical diseases are unfolding in UCSF laboratories at Parnassus or Mission Bay.
 Likewise, many projects that address the specific health needs or ailments of immigrants and refugees are based in the United States or Canada.
+The UCSF Department of Emergency Medicine has been designated a World Health Organization Collaborating Centre, the only such centre in the US.
 In some cases, research on topics such as the immunology of HIV infection may have implications far beyond the San Francisco clinics and laboratories where it is based.